TonyXsx/multimodal-distillation-for-extreme-edge/README.md

 persistent volume and inherit the image's torch instead of reinstalling it.
 Paths are all relative, and `data/` has to be created and downloaded by the user because of privacy issue.

-## Limitations

-The IEMOCAP teacher has to be adapted separately for every fold, which is why the earlier experiments used a single split.
-One of the five folds has a degraded audio representation and is reported both ways where it matters.
-The FSC numbers still use the validation-selected checkpoint that IEMOCAP later dropped, so the two are not measured in the same way.
-MIntRec 2.0 is unfinished in the sense that no student of this size gets near a usable accuracy.
-Only one student size was studied, and nothing has been run on real edge hardware, so the size figures are estimates from parameter counts rather than measurements.